hicommonwealth/cw-hq/README.md

 ## Abstract

 Identity is key to any protocol.
-After all, all protocols need users.
+After all, all protocols have users.
 However, relying on psuedoanynmous addresses falls short of solving core issues necessary for several classes of protocol interaction and governance scheme.
 Challenges of blockchain-based identity include but are not limited to privacy-preservation, ease of use, and general claims issuance.
 In this paper, we briefly discuss our attempts to address these issues.
 We begin with usable primatives for privacy-preservation and claims inssuance, then move towards discussion of a queryable API that interact with existing standards (namely 725 and 735), as well ways that protocols may benefit from our work.

 ## Introduction